hwayne/learntla/content/concurrency/processes/_index.md

 All processes must be assigned a value.
 There are two ways to do this.
 First, you can say `process = foo`, which will create one copy of that process.
 Or you could say `process \in bar`, in which case it will create one copy of that process for each element in `bar`.
 So if you write `process \in {1, 3, 5}`, you have three copies of that process running your behavior.

-All processes in a behavior must be comparable.
-So if you write `process = 1`, you can’t have a second defined as `process bar = 'bar'`.
-1 and ‘bar’ are not comparable.
+Process values are used to select which process to run, so all processes in a behavior *must* be comparable and *should* be unique.
+If you write `process = 1`, you can’t have a second defined as `process bar = 'bar'` because 1 and ‘bar’ are not comparable.
+Additionally, you shouldn't have a second process also defined as `process = 1` because when `1` is selected the first process will always run and the second process will always be ignored.

 This is a case where model values and model sets can be very useful, since every model value is comparable to everything else (it's unequal to everything except itself).

 You can get a process’s value with `self`: